Atalanta/cucumber-chef/WIKI.md

-      cucumber-chef setup                      # Setup the cucumber-chef test lab cucumber-chef ssh [container]            # SSH to cucumber-chef test lab or [container] if specified cucumber-chef status                     # Displays the current status of the test lab. cucumber-chef teardown                   # *DEPRECIATED* - You should execute the 'destroy' task instead. cucumber-chef test                       # *DEPRECIATED* - You should execute 'cucumber' or 'rspec' directly. cucumber-chef up                         # Power up the cucumber-chef test lab
+      cucumber-chef setup                      # Setup the cucumber-chef test lab cucumber-chef ssh [container]            # SSH to cucumber-chef test lab or [container] if specified cucumber-chef status                     # Displays the current status of the test lab. cucumber-chef teardown                   # *DEPRECATED* - You should execute the 'destroy' task instead. cucumber-chef test                       # *DEPRECATED* - You should execute 'cucumber' or 'rspec' directly. cucumber-chef up                         # Power up the cucumber-chef test lab